Trey Grayson

-Charles Merwin "Trey" Grayson III (born April 18, 1972) is an American politician and attorney who is a member at Frost Brown Todd and a principal at CivicPoint.
+Charles Merwin "Trey" Grayson III (born April 18, 1972) is an American politician and attorney who is a partner at FBT Gibbons, where he leads the firm's lobbying and public policy practice.
 A former Secretary of State of Kentucky, Grayson was a candidate in the 2010 Republican primary to replace retiring U.S. Senator Jim Bunning, losing to Rand Paul, the Tea Party favorite.
 He later was the director of the Harvard Institute of Politics.
 Grayson also was CEO of the Northern Kentucky Chamber of Commerce.

 Early life, education, and law career

 A product of the Kenton County public school system, Grayson was inducted into the Kentucky Association for Academic Competition Hall of Fame for his achievements in the Governor's Cup and other academic competitions at Dixie Heights High School.
 He was a 1989 Governor's Scholar and later president of the program's alumni association.

 Grayson graduated from Harvard University with honors in 1994 with an A.B. in government.
 He then returned to Kentucky, entering a JD/MBA dual-degree program at the University of Kentucky, where he was one of the first Kentucky MBA scholars and one of the first two Bert T. Combs Scholars, the College of Law's top scholarship.

 After earning both degrees in 1998, he worked as an attorney with Greenebaum Doll & McDonald and later Keating, Muething & Klekamp, where he focused on estate planning and corporate law.